Annaka-Haruna Station

 Annaka-Haruna Station (安中榛名駅, Annaka-Haruna-eki) is a railway station on the high-speed Hokuriku Shinkansen line in the city of Annaka, Gunma, Japan, operated by East Japan Railway Company (JR East).

 Lines

-Annaka-Haruna Station is served by the Hokuriku Shinkansen high-speed line between Tokyo and Kanazawa via Nagano, but only a small number of Asama services (approximately one train every two hours during the daytime).
+Annaka-Haruna Station is served by the Hokuriku Shinkansen high-speed line between Tokyo and Kanazawa via Nagano, but only a small number of Asama services stop at the station (approximately one train every two hours during the daytime).
 One evening Hakutaka service also stops at this station.
 It is not served by any other lines.
 The station is located 18.5 kilometers from Takasaki and 123.5 kilometers from the starting point of the line at Tokyo.

 Station layout

 The elevated station consists of two side platforms serving two tracks.
 The station has a Midori no Madoguchi staffed ticket office.

 Platforms

 History

 The station opened on 1 October 1997.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 284 passengers daily (boarding passengers only).
 The passenger figures for previous years are as shown below.